Jason Manford: Personal life

 Manford married his first wife, Catherine, in October 2007.
-They had four children together before separating in 2013: twin daughters born on 20 August 2009, a third daughter born in December 2010, and a son born in 2012.
+They had four children together: twin daughters born on 20 August 2009, a third daughter born in December 2010, and a son born in 2012.
 The family lived in Bramhall.

-He married his second wife, Lucy Dyke, in 2017; they have two children together.
+He married his second wife, Lucy, in 2017, with whom he has two children.

 Manford is a supporter of Manchester City FC.